CasparKielwein/Aaargh/Classes.md

 #### Ancient Lore
 You aquired your knowledge of the arcane by studying ancient books and scrolls.
 Maybe you formally enrolled in a magic academy or found them in decript ruines.
+You gain an additional two power points after a rest.

 #### Eldrich Pact
 You forged a terrible pact with a powerful being.
 It gave you fantastic powers, but they come with a price which could be horrible indeed.
-You cast your spells according to formal teachings and traditions.
+You gain the Warlocks Curce discipline.

+#### Warlocks Curse
+##### Lvl 1: Curse
+Cost: 1 Power Point
+As a full action you can put your curse on an enemy.
+The curse lasts until the end of the encounter.
+Whenever you cast a spell to target the cursed enemy, the power point cost of that spell is reduced by one.

 ## Disciplines:
 ### Fire